Pwn2Own: 2011

-The 2011 contest took place between March 9 until 11th during the CanSecWest conference in Vancouver.
+The 2011 contest took place March 9 to 11 during the CanSecWest conference in Vancouver.
 The web browser targets for the 2011 contest included Microsoft Internet Explorer, Apple Safari, Mozilla Firefox, and Google Chrome.
 New to the Pwn2Own contest was the fact that a new attack surface was allowed for penetrating mobile phones, specifically over cellphone basebands.
 The mobile phone targets were Dell Venue Pro running Windows Phone 7, iPhone 4 running iOS, BlackBerry Torch 9800 running BlackBerry OS 6.0, and Nexus S running Android 2.3.
 Several teams registered for the desktop browser contest.
 For Apple Safari, registered competitors included VUPEN, Anon_07, Team Anon, Charlie Miller.
 Mozilla Firefox included Sam Thomas and Anonymous_1.
 Microsoft Internet Explorer teams included Stephen Fewer, VUPEN, Sam Thomas, and Ahmed M Sleet.
 Google Chrome teams included Moatz Khader, Team Anon, and Ahmed M Sleet.
 For the mobile browser category, the following teams registered.
 For the Apple iPhone hack attempt, teams included Anon_07, Dion Blazakis and Charlie Miller, Team Anon, Anonymous_1, and Ahmed M Sleet.
-To hack the RIM Blackberry the teams wereAnonymous_1, Team Anon, and Ahmed M Sleet.
+To hack the RIM Blackberry the teams were Anonymous_1, Team Anon, and Ahmed M Sleet.
 To hack the Samsung Nexus S, teams included Jon Oberheide, Anonymous_1, Anon_07, and Team Anonymous.
 To hack the Dell Venue Pro, teams included George Hotz, Team Anonymous, Anonymous_1, and Ahmed M Sleet.

 During the first day of the competition, Safari and Internet Explorer were defeated by researchers.
 Safari was version 5.0.3 installed on a fully patched Mac OS X 10.6.6.
 French security firm VUPEN was the first to attack the browser.
 Internet Explorer was a 32-bit version 8 installed on 64-bit Windows 7 Service Pack 1.
-Security researcher Stephen Fewer of Harmony Security was successful in exploiting IE. This was demonstrated Just as with Safari.
+Security researcher Stephen Fewer of Harmony Security was successful in exploiting IE. This was demonstrated just as with Safari.
 In day 2 the iPhone 4 and Blackberry Torch 9800 were both exploited.
-The iPhone was running iOS 4.2.1, however the flaw exists in version 4.3 of the iOS.
-Security researchers Charlie Miller and Dion Blazakis were able to gain access to the iPhone's address book through a vulnerability in Mobile Safari by visiting their exploit ridden webpage.
+The iPhone was running iOS 4.2.1; however, the flaw exists in version 4.3 of the iOS.
+Security researchers Charlie Miller and Dion Blazakis were able to gain access to the iPhone's address book through a vulnerability in Mobile Safari by visiting their exploit-ridden webpage.
 The Blackberry Torch 9800 phone was running BlackBerry OS 6.0.0.246.
-The team of Vincenzo Iozzo, Willem Pinckaers, and Ralf Philipp Weinmann took advantage of a vulnerability in the Blackberry's WebKit based web browser by visiting their previously prepared webpage.
+The team of Vincenzo Iozzo, Willem Pinckaers, and Ralf Philipp Weinmann took advantage of a vulnerability in the Blackberry's WebKit-based web browser by visiting their previously prepared webpage.
 Firefox, Android, and Windows Phone 7 were scheduled to be tested during day 2, but the security researchers that had been chosen for these platforms did not attempt any exploits.
 Sam Thomas had been selected to test Firefox, but he withdrew stating that his exploit was not stable.
 The researchers that had been chosen to test Android and Windows Phone 7 did not show up.
 No teams showed up for day three.
 Chrome and Firefox were not hacked.